 When a tooth is broken…

 It is common for people to damage a tooth while playing sports or getting into a car accident.
 It is likely that the tooth will become cracked or chipped.
-As long as the tooth structure remains in place, it can typically be corrected using cosmetic dentistry.
-There are multiple ways that we restore teeth in Georgia.
+As long as the tooth structure remains in place, we can typically correct it with various dental treatment options.
+There are multiple ways that we can restore a patient's teeth.
 Some of which include dental veneers and a dental crown.
 Both are excellent options and can restore your tooth to full functionality while keeping it natural looking.
-As an emergency dentist, we can provide you with information on what your options are and the best way to restore your tooth while achieving the goals that you have for your smile.
-To schedule an appointment, call 770-475-0603.
+As an emergency dental facility, we can provide you with information on what your options are and the best way to restore your tooth while achieving the goals that you have for your smile.
+To schedule an appointment, call (770) 475-0604.